tomisme/inputs/README.md

 This is an attempt to consume media more mindfully, publicly and (hopefully) productively.

+I'm in the process of moving various notes and lists into this repo so it's a bit all over the place.

 - [📖 things to read](reading/todo.md)
 - [📖 things I've read](reading/done.md)
 - [🎧 things to listen to](listening/todo.md)